Release Date(s)1990 (December 15, 2020)

 In the small Nevada town of Perfection (population fourteen), a pair of handymen, Val (Kevin Bacon) and Earl (Fred Ward), are disenfranchised with their lot in life, working their way from one small job to the next without much to show for it.
 Rhonda (Finn Carter), a grad student studying seismology, is nearby measuring vibrations that have become frequent throughout the region.
 After an especially tense day, Val and Earl pack up and attempt to make their way to the nearby town of Bixby for a fresh start, but are waylaid by scenes of carnage and destruction, ranging from mutilated sheep, toppled rock formations, and even dead bodies.
 They head back to Perfection and inform the locals that they’re essentially cut off from the world and that somebody or something is out there killing animals and people.
 They soon discover large, underground, worm-like creatures that sense vibrations, making walking on the ground an impossibility.
 Holed up together with little chance of escape, the ragtag group which includes store owner Walter Chang (Victor Wong), local misfit Melvin (Bobby Jacoby), and gun enthusiast/survivalist husband and wife team Burt and Heather Gummer (Michael Gross and Reba McIntyre) must all work together in order to outsmart these monstrosities and avoid being eaten.

 Tremors was shot on 35 mm film using Arriflex cameras and lenses.
 It was finished photochemically on film with an aspect ratio of 1.85:1.
-Arrow Video has performed a native 4K scan and restoration from the original camera negative, with the final approval of director Ron Underwood and cinematographer Alexander Gruszyanski, and this Blu-ray is mastered from that source.
-Any upgrade of Tremors was sure to be an improvement over Universal’s previous soft, high contrast, unnatural-looking high definition Blu-ray master.
-That said, Arrow’s new presentation excels, revealing a fine sheet of natural film grain, totally organic in appearance, with crisp detail in every shot.
-The color palette has not been substantially altered, but it does appear a tad more earthy.
+Arrow Video has performed a native 4K scan and restoration from the original camera negative and graded the resulting image for high dynamic range (Dolby Vision and HDR10 options are available) with the final approval of director Ron Underwood and cinematographer Alexander Gruszyanski.
+Any upgrade of Tremors was sure to be an improvement over Universal’s previous soft, high contrast, and unnatural-looking high definition Blu-ray master.
+That said, Arrow’s new presentation excels in Ultra HD, revealing a fine sheet of natural film grain, totally organic in appearance, with crisp detail in every shot.
+The color palette has not been substantially altered (the HDR grade is restrained), but it does appear a tad more earthy.
 Skin tones are definitely improved with less of a tanned quality.
 Contrast is less extreme, with clearer detail in the shadows and more natural blacks.
 The opening shot, as well as a few opticals throughout the film, are softer than the rest of the presentation, but everything else is otherwise clean and stable.
-The 4K UHD presentation (which we’ve also reviewed here at The Bits) obviously contains a higher level of fine detail with a richer color palette due to the high dynamic range, but both releases are major improvements.
+This is a major improvement.

 The audio is provided in English 2.0, 4.0, and 5.1 in DTS-HD Master Audio format, with optional subtitles in English SDH.
 All three tracks have plenty to offer depending upon your personal preference.
 The surround offers the most low frequency, while the stereo is obviously more compact, but no less impactful.
 The quad mix is the most curious offering of all, front-loading the track with dialogue and sound effects, and filling the rear speakers with music and ambiance.
 All three tracks feature clear and precise dialogue exchanges, while Ernest Troost’s and Robert Folk’s combined music and score set the tone perfectly.
 There are no instances of leftover analog hiss, crackle, dropouts, or distortion.
 Everything is just as it should be.

-This Limited Edition release includes the film on Region A/B Blu-ray, as well as a Blu-ray bonus disc, both of which feature extras in HD:
+This Limited Edition release includes the film on a UHD disc and a Region A/B Blu-ray bonus disc, both of which feature extras in HD:

 - Audio Commentary with Ron Underwood, Brent Maddock, and S.S.
 Wilson